grueproof/bob/README.md

 ## Features

-* Maintains the conversation ont he client
+* Maintains the conversation on the client
 * Allows the user to set the AI's system role on first post (see the spiffy dropdown), setting the tone for the conversation.
 * Allows the user to export the conversation for continuity
 * Allows the user to import an old conversation to pick up where you left off.